 Persons with Disabilities

 A lack of government resources made it difficult for persons with disabilities to receive adequate education.
 Although children with disabilities have the right to an education, the Association of Parents of Children with Disabilities stated schools often denied them entry.
 The government funded programs to provide school supplies and textbooks to children with mental or physical disabilities.
+According to UNICEF one-third of children with disabilities were institutionalized.

 As in previous years, conditions at psychiatric hospitals were substandard, stemming largely from inadequate funding.
 The government did not adequately provide for basic needs, such as food, water, clothing, heating, and health care, and facilities were often overcrowded.